-IMPACT AGRICULTURE RESPONSIBILITY This section deals with issues relating to agricultural potential and resources and actions that need to be implemented during construction PHASE CONSTRUCTION MC, EO, ECO, CLO MITIGATION / Erosion METHOD STATEMENT Implement an effective system of run-off control, where it is required, that collects and safely disseminates run-off water from all hardened surfaces and prevents potential down slope erosion.
+IMPACT AGRICULTURE This section deals with issues relating to agricultural potential and resources and actions that need to be implemented during construction RESPONSIBILITY PHASE CONSTRUCTION MC, EO, ECO, CLO MITIGATION / Erosion METHOD STATEMENT Implement an effective system of run-off control, where it is required, that collects and safely disseminates run-off water from all hardened surfaces and prevents potential down slope erosion.
 Any occurrences of erosion must be attended to immediately and the integrity of the erosion control system at that point must be amended to prevent further erosion from occurring there.
 Maintain where possible all vegetation cover and facilitate re-vegetation of denuded areas throughout the site, to stabilize the soil against erosion.

-Topsoil If an activity will mechanically disturb below surface in any way, then any available topsoil should first be stripped from the entire surface to be disturbed and stockpiled for re-spreading during rehabilitation.
-Topsoil stockpiles must be conserved against losses through erosion by establishing vegetation cover on them.
-Dispose of all subsurface spoils from excavations where they will not impact on undisturbed land.
-During rehabilitation, the stockpiled topsoil must be evenly spread over the entire disturbed surface.
-Erosion must be controlled where necessary on topsoiled areas.
+IMPACT AGRICULTURE RESPONSIBILITY This section deals with issues relating to agricultural potential and resources and actions that need to be implemented during construction PHASE CONSTRUCTION MC, EO, ECO, CLO Topsoil 3.
+If an activity will mechanically disturb below surface in any way, then any available topsoil should first be stripped from the entire surface to be disturbed and stockpiled for re-spreading during rehabilitation.
+4. Topsoil stockpiles must be conserved against losses through erosion by establishing vegetation cover on them.
+5. Dispose of all subsurface spoils from excavations where they will not impact on undisturbed land.
+6. During rehabilitation, the stockpiled topsoil must be evenly spread over the entire disturbed surface.
+7. Erosion must be controlled where necessary on topsoiled areas.
 Veld Vegetation (Grazing) 8.
 Minimize road footprint and control vehicle access on approved roads only.
 9. 2.
 Control dust as per standard construction site practice.
+Air Quality 10.
+Control dust as per standard construction site measures which may include damping down with water or other appropriate and effective dust control measures.
+Maintain where possible all vegetation cover and facilitate re-vegetation of denuded areas throughout the site.
+Soil Contamination 11.
+Implement effective spillage and waste management system.

-SOUTH AFRICA MRP DEVELOPMENTS (PTY) LTD prepared by: SiVEST Environmental Graskoppies Substations and 132kV Power Line - Draft Environmental Management Programme Version No. 1
+SOUTH AFRICA MRP DEVELOPMENTS (PTY) LTD prepared by: SiVEST Environmental Hartebeest Leegte Substations and 132kV Power Line - Draft Environmental Management Programme Version No. 1